-We expect to receive net proceeds from the sale of the common stock to be approximately \$ , after deducting underwriting discounts and estimated offering expenses.
-If the underwriters' over-allotment option is exercised in full, our net proceeds from the offering will be approximately \$ , after deducting underwriting discounts and estimated offering expenses.
-We plan to use all of the net proceeds from this offering to fund purchases of our target assets and for general corporate purposes.
-Prior to the time we have fully used the net proceeds of this offering to acquire our target assets, we may fund our quarterly dividends out of such net proceeds.
-See "Use of Proceeds."
+We expect to receive net proceeds from the sale of the common stock of approximately \$250,150,000, after deducting underwriting discounts and estimated offering expenses.
+If the underwriters' over-allotment option is exercised in full, our net proceeds from the offering will be approximately \$287,725,000, after deducting underwriting discounts and estimated offering expenses.
+We plan to use the net proceeds from this offering to fund purchases of our target assets and for general corporate purposes.
+Prior to the time we have fully used the net proceeds of this offering, we may fund our quarterly dividends out of such net proceeds.
+See "Use of

+Proceeds."